http2/http2.github.io/faq/index.md

 If you assume that a page has about 80 assets (which is conservative in today's Web), and each request has 1400 bytes of headers (again, not uncommon, thanks to Cookies, Referer, etc.), it takes at least 7-8 round trips to get the headers out "on the wire."
 That's not counting response time - that's just to get them out of the client.

-This is because of TCP's [Slow Start](http://en.wikipedia.org/wiki/Slow-start) mechanism, which paces packets out on new connnections based on how many packets have been acknowledged -- effectively limiting the number of packets that can be sent for the first few round trips.
+This is because of TCP's [Slow Start](http://en.wikipedia.org/wiki/Slow-start) mechanism, which paces packets out on new connections based on how many packets have been acknowledged -- effectively limiting the number of packets that can be sent for the first few round trips.

 In comparison, even mild compression on headers allows those requests to get onto the wire within one roundtrip -- perhaps even one packet.